the-engine-room/2016-retro/index.md

 >“I was intimidated… by user experience, data models, GIS, and tools like CartoDB… [and]... concerned… I would be overwhelmed.
 In five days, I understand how these things work and how we can put them to work in our advocacy.
 And I’m excited to keep going.”
 Feedback from the event

-### DatNav
+### DatNav: Primer on Digital Data in Human Rights Research

 The problem: We believe digital data opens up all sorts of new possibilities for human rights research.
 But is it true?
 And how are human rights researchers putting these tools to use now?
 To answer these questions, we conducted a series of interviews, community consultations..
 Surprisingly we  discovered that in the vast majority of cases,  it wasn’t being used at all.
 Why?
 Our research showed that human rights researchers are overwhelmed by the possibilities and in the face of limited resources, they don’t know how to get started or even if  it is worthwhile to try.

-What we did: We built on the information we collected in our community consultations and interviews, and worked with Amnesty International and Benetech to create a guide, DatNav, to help address these issues.
-Read more about it here.
+What we did: We built on the information we collected in our community consultations and interviews, and worked with Amnesty International and Benetech to create a guide, [DatNav](https://www.theengineroom.org/datnav-digital-data-in-human-rights-research/), to help address these issues.
+Read more about it [here](https://www.theengineroom.org/datnav-digital-data-in-human-rights-research/).

-The process: After identifying the key challenge - that people are overwhelmed by the possibilities - Chris Michael of Collaborations for Change helped us to design a convening of 16 researchers, human rights defenders, and technical experts in Berlin in May 2016.
-Over four days of intense discussion, reflection and writing, we collectively identified content gaps and issues to cover, and drafted the DatNav guide.
+The process: After identifying the key challenge - that people are overwhelmed by the possibilities - [Chris Michael](https://www.collaborationsforchange.org/about/) of [Collaborations for Change](https://www.collaborationsforchange.org/) helped us to design a convening of 16 researchers, human rights defenders, and technical experts in Berlin in May 2016.
+Over four days of intense discussion, reflection and writing, we collectively identified content gaps and issues to cover, and drafted the [DatNav](https://www.theengineroom.org/wp-content/uploads/2016/09/datnav.pdf) guide.

 The Outcome: Within just a few months of it being published, The DatNav guide has been downloaded over 600 times and testimony from human rights defenders shows it has been extremely valuable in helping guide them through the plethora of opportunities digital data presents them.
 We plan to grow our support to human rights organisations facing these challenges so they can put digital data to work.